allisonbarkdull/pre-prepare-receptor/README.md

 --ligand_sdf <SDF_FILE>
   Path to the ligand SDF file.

+--ligand_pdb <SDF_FILE>
+  Path to the ligand PDB file.
+Hydrogens will be added with scrubber in step 1.

 --ligand_resname <RESNAME>
   Ligand residue name in the PDB (e.g., ATP).
+Hydrogens will be added with scrubber in step 1.

 --ligand_chain <CHAIN_ID>
   Ligand chain ID in the PDB (e.g., A).